Updated to 24.09.2020

 At the same time, the government intends to provide protection to those tenants who have already paid the relevant rent payments, for example if they have already paid the rent for 6 weeks, they will have option to apply for the abovementioned measures within 6 weeks as of the effective day of the act (which has not been adopted yet).

-Sports, cultural, social or other mass events or gatherings over 100 persons are prohibited, as well as all mass events of competitive sporting character.
+Sports, cultural, social or other mass events or gatherings over 1000 persons in the exterior and over 500 persons in the interior are prohibited,.

-The above events may be organized only under the following conditions:
+The above events may be organized only under the following conditions :(also applicable for mass events organized in the exterior):

-and sessions of state and local administration bodies and bodies, may be organized under the following conditions:
+Meetings and sessions of state and local administration bodies and meetings organized by law may be organized under the following conditions:

 The ban on gatherings and events is also no longer valid for religious services, first holy communions, confirmations, weddings (civil or church) and the organization of funerals.
 These may be organized under the following conditions: